 One of the keys to success on our Svalbard expeditions is the guides.
-This trip is lead by Oscar Westman from Sweden and myself.
+This trip is lead by myself and Pieter-Jan Dhondt.
 We both have extensive experience, having undertaken many photo-expeditions in the polar regions.
 We are qualified to drive Zodiacs in difficult conditions and know where to position the boats to get the best light angle, background, and distance.

 With two professional guides, count on unmatched flexibility both in the Zodiacs and on land.
 And with two rubber boats, count on more space for you and your equipment!